abilandz/NAT3054/Lecture_3/make.md

 $ which cmake
 /home/abilandz/cmake/cmake-3.23.1/bin/cmake

-# In case the path to old version is still hashed by Bash
+# In case the call to old version is still hashed by Bash
 # for quicker access, simply execute (this step is harmless in any case):
 $ hash -d cmake